 And while their may be an update in Europe once v.4.1.1 of EN 301 549 is released (to harmonize with the European Accessibility Act), EN 301 549 still incorporates WCAG 2.1 AA.

 If you need help with an audit, we’d love to help.
-Just send us a message and we’ll respond ASAP.
+Contact us or send us a message below and we’ll be right with you.